KK260/GenomeXtract/README.md

   -o, --outfolder       Output folder for downloaded files (STRING).
   -g, --group           Taxonomic group or organism name (STRING; e.g., the name of the genus, family, order).
   -t, --genome_type     The type of genome to download (STRING; chloroplast,mitochondrial,nuclear_genome).
+  --annotated           Select only gene-annotated nuclear genomes.
+  --assembly_level      Choose the assmbly level of the nuclear genome (STRING; scaffold, chromosome).
   --batch_size          Batch size for downloading genomes (INT; only organellar genomes).
   --duplicate_removal   Remove duplicate sequence files (only for organellar genomes).
 Prioritize NC_* or the latest release(s).
   --max_individuals     Maximum number of individuals per species to retain (INT; only organellar genomes).
 Prioritize NC_* the latest release(s).